tfgg/yournextmep/_candidates/eu2014/labour/angeliki-stogia.md

 person: angeliki-stogia
 region: north-west
 party: labour
-title: North West - Labour Party - Angeliki Stogia
+title: Angeliki Stogia is running for MEP in North West for the Labour Party
 incumbent: false
 ---